 When imagining vineyards and wine-making, we often picture rolling hills in Tuscany, the northern California coastline, or perhaps the dry Australian outback.
 Rarely is Canada the first world region to come to mind when dreaming of wine.
 However, wine and its provenance has come a long way since its origins several thousand years ago and as a result there are some really great wineries to visit in Niagara, Ontario.
 Climate, and our understanding and manipulation of it, has allowed us to expand our wine-making borders, even to the ‘Great White North’.

 Visiting the Niagara region is clearly necessary.
-Though it would be impossible to innumerate every worthwhile vineyard in the region, there are a few highlights of some of the best wineries in Niagara, Ontario.
+Though it would be impossible to innumerate every worthwhile vineyard in the region, here are a few highlights of some of the best wineries in Niagara, Ontario.

 Photo Credit: wikipedia.org